databricks/terraform-provider-databricks/docs/guides/azure-private-link-workspace-standard.md

 # Deploying pre-requisite resources and enabling Private Link connections - Standard deployment

+-> **Note**
+  - Refer to [adb-with-private-link-standard](https://github.com/databricks/terraform-databricks-examples/tree/main/modules/adb-with-private-link-standard), a Terraform module that contains code used to deploy an Azure Databricks workspace with Azure Private Link using the Standard deployment approach.
--> **Note** Refer to the [Databricks Terraform Registry modules](https://registry.terraform.io/modules/databricks/examples/databricks/latest) for Terraform modules and examples to deploy Azure Databricks resources.
+  - Refer to the [Databricks Terraform Registry modules](https://registry.terraform.io/modules/databricks/examples/databricks/latest) for more Terraform modules and examples to deploy Azure Databricks resources.

--> **Note** This guide assumes that connectivity from the on-premises user environment is already configured using ExpressRoute or a VPN gateway connection.
+  - This guide assumes that connectivity from the on-premises user environment is already configured using ExpressRoute or a VPN gateway connection.

 Databricks Private Link support enables private connectivity between users and their Databricks workspaces and between clusters on the data plane and core services on the control plane within the Databricks workspace infrastructure.